3FrogStudio/3frogstudio.github.io/index.md

 [Play the original 1 week jam here.](https://sarahmalcom.itch.io/wizard-cleaning-sim)

 # About Us
 3 Frog Studio is a small team of artsits and developers with industry experience working on our first independent game!
-Meet our members:
+Meet our members: <br>
 ### Chelsea
 Chelsea is an artist who is skilled in both 2D and 3D.
-They have worked at tech giants such as Google and Meta, contributing to Meta Horizon Worlds by creating 3D models and VFX.
+They have worked at tech giants such as Google and Meta, contributing to Meta Horizon Worlds by creating 3D models and VFX. <br>
 ### Elliot
 Former mechanical engenner, Elliot, tackles animation and the technical aspects of game design.
-He has contributed to feature films and TV such as Stranger Things Season 5 and Wicked 1 & 2 (2025).
+He has contributed to feature films and TV such as Stranger Things Season 5 and Wicked 1 & 2 (2025).  <br>
 ### Sarah
 Sarah is an environment artist who has worked on games such as Kena: Bridge of Spirits, Bugsnax: Isle of BIGsnax, and Meta Horizon Worlds.
-She was a tattoo artist before becoming a game dev.
+She was a tattoo artist before becoming a game dev. <br>

 # Contact